Permanent Supportive Housing

 To view past webinars from this Technical Assistance and Training program, visit the CSH Supportive Housing Training Center and search “HRSA”.
 Topics covered have ranged from care coordination, developing partnerships, and working with MCOs, to data sharing, coordinated assessment, and funding resources.

 - Project Profiles.
-Developed in partnership with the Corporation for Supportive Housing, this series highlights collaborative frequent user initiatives.
+Developed in partnership with the Corporation for Supportive Housing, this series highlights collaborative health and housing initiatives.

 - 10th Decile Project: Los Angeles, CA, September 2015.
 The 10th Decile Project brings together health centers, hospitals, and homeless service providers to connect consumers to housing through intensive case management.